The asymptotic in Waring's problem over function fields via a singular locus in the circle method

 \begin{lemma} Fix a finite field $\mathbb F_q$ and positive integers $n,d$ with $n>d$.
-Let $C$ be a smooth projective geometrically irreducible curve of genus $g$ over $\mathbb F_q$.
+Let $C$ be a smooth projective curve of genus $g$ over $\mathbb F_q$.
 Let $\theta>0$ be a real number.
 For a nonnegative integer $e$ we have \end{lemma}

 \begin{proof} Since $n>d$ and $\theta>0$, we can always replace $\theta$ with a smaller value such that $\theta<n-d$ and $\theta>0$ .
 Since this can only grow the left-hand side, it suffices to handle the case $\theta<n-d$.
-We have which is $\ll q^{ (n+1-d-\theta)e } $ and thus is $o( q^{(n+1-d )})$ since $\theta < n-d$ ensures $\zeta_C(q^{n+1+d-\theta})=O_{n,d,q,g,\theta}(1)$. \end{proof}
+We have which is $\ll q^{ (n+1-d-\theta)e } $ and thus is $o( q^{(n+1-d )e})$ since $\theta < n-d$ ensures $\zeta_C(q^{n+1-d-\theta})=O_{n,d,q,g,\theta}(1)$. \end{proof}

 \begin{lemma} Fix a finite field $\mathbb F_q$ and positive integers $n,d$ with $n>d$.
-Let $C$ be a smooth projective geometrically irreducible curve of genus $g$ over $\mathbb F_q$.
+Let $C$ be a smooth projective curve of genus $g$ over $\mathbb F_q$.
 We have \end{lemma}

 \begin{proof} Since $e-\deg D\in [0, 2g-2]$ is bounded, the term $ q^{ ( n+1)\frac{ e- \deg D+2 }{2} }$ is $O_{n,g,q}(1)$.
 So it suffices to show that But the left-hand side is bounded by the number of effective divisors of degree at most $e$, which by a zeta function argument is $O_{q,g}(q^{e})$, and hence is $o_{q,g}(q^{ (n+1-d)e})$ since $n>d$.\end{proof}